America's Health Rankings, United Health Foundation Logo

 Suggested Citation: America's Health Rankings analysis of CDC, mPINC State Report Series, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

+Although most hospital administrators and staff agree that breastfeeding provides optimal nutrition for most infants, many hospitals and clinics fail to implement practices that support breastfeeding.
 In 2003, the Centers for Disease Control and Prevention, with the assistance of an expert panel, established an ongoing national survey system to monitor and evaluate hospital practices related to breastfeeding among all facilities that routinely provide maternity care in the United States.
 First administered in 2007, the Maternity Practices in Infant Nutrition and Care (mPINC) survey measures the quality of hospital maternity practices to support breastfeeding.

-The survey monitors aspects of maternal breastfeeding and newborn care such as:
+The survey monitors aspects of maternal breastfeeding and newborn care, such as:

 • Immediate postpartum care.